 Just like the über popular doormat says, there’s, like, a lot of kids in here… and they span across a lot of ages.
 To be more specific- we have 4 children the ages of 3 to almost 11… so we need a playroom for toddlers AND teens!

-Update: Although I published this post six months ago.
-I added a few more recent shots so you could get a better feel for the whole space.
-There are a few small differences among some photos.
+Update: Although I published this post a year ago.
+I added recent shots to the post so you could get a better feel for the whole space.

 Direct links to all items are at the bottom of the post!

 In our previous 1970s home, we pulled the chandelier out of the dining room ceiling.
 Centrally located, we turned the dining room into a playroom for our 4 little ones.
 It served it’s purpose beautifully- but it is not the stage of our life we are in now.
 Our kids are getting older (louder) and more independent.
 Ideally I don’t want our playroom adjacent – or anywhere near – my main living space.

 A Playroom For Toddlers… And Teens??
 Would It Work?

 When we built our forever home, we dreamt up the opposite!
 Distance from our kids as they get older is not a bad thing.
 We agreed to finish the attic space – it was plenty big enough.
 We also thought of the quickly approaching teenage years too.
 Perhaps their future teenage selves would find it appealing to invite friends to our house instead of heading out.
 What if we were able to offer them a semi-private room of their own (and endless snacks)?
 (Does bribery still work on teens??)

 We wanted a playroom to be would be a cool hang out for friends and sleepovers, but it couldn’t be too cool.
 I still wanted the playroom to be cute and colorful for my little ones.
 I needed it to have a reading corner with their books accessible.
 Ideally I wanted their stuffed animals and games kept here too.
 You get the idea.
 All the things!
 You get the idea.